Anatomy of the brain (MRI) - cross-sectional atlas of human anatomy

 Anatomy of the encephalon in MRI (axial, coronal and sagittal slices)

 Cerebral images used for this module on human anatomy

-An MRI was performed in thin slices (0.6 mm) on a healthy individual, with volumetric 3D imaging using T1 weighting without injection of gadolinium in the three customary views, with a matrix of 320/320 pixels, using an MRI machine of 1.5 Tesla.
+An MRI was performed in thin slices (0.6 mm) on a healthy individual, with volumetric 3D imaging using T1 weighting without injection of gadolinium in the three normally used views, with a matrix of 320/320 pixels, using an MRI machine of 1.5 Tesla.

 Brain : Coronal section

-It should be noted that the reconstructions were based on images on the same patient, which lets the user correlate imaging in slices with 3D imaging of the human brain.
+Please note that the reconstructions were based on images of the same patient that allows the user to compare imaging in slices with 3D imaging of the human brain.
 In addition, some of the reconstructions were minimally retouched using Adobe Photoshop in order to improve their didactic value and to remove certain artifacts, but no structure of any kind was added artificially (thus, for example, the cranial nerves are only visible on the brainstem images).
 For more complete diagrams, we would recommend the module on brain anatomy in illustrations.